Small Recreation Rooms: 27 Ideas to Maximize Space and Fun

 Projection setups continue to shrink in size every year.
 Now, you can get a large, low-profile pull-down screen, a wall-mounted projector, wireless speakers, and a smart device to connect to all the latest streaming services for the price of a regular TV.
 With blackout shades for windows and dimmable lights, you’ve got yourself as good a theatre experience as any—whether it’s for movies or sports.

-The perfect centrepiece for a small game room, a pool table is a great way to hone your game or spend hours with friends or family.
+The perfect centrepiece for a small game room, a small pool table is a great way to hone your game or spend hours with friends or family.
 If you’re worried about space, a dining conversion top turns your pool table into a dining table in a matter of seconds.

 Ping Pong